Nexi4/Expense-Tracker-Collaboration/README.md

 Planning has been a problem here since we didn't communicate enough; some of us were still coding with the old version, and we had to move things back and forth between versions a couple of times.

 Yifan:
+I think the challenge is ensuring that my code runs compatibly with my teammates' code.
+I need to continuously fix my code based on error messages.

 Did we like collaborative coding?